artus-analysis/Sherivf/README.md

 This accelerates the fitting procedure.
 However, it yields slightly different values so don't use it for results you want to present.
-* To also fit alpha_s together with the PDFS, the value for the alphas *step* (the first value [here]( https://github.com/dhaitz/SheRivF/blob/7dae32703fce664112fd1bd637292a22253adc20/xfitter/steering.txt#L155)) could be set to > 0.
+* To also fit alpha_s together with the PDFs, the value for the alphas *step* (the first value [here]( https://github.com/dhaitz/SheRivF/blob/7dae32703fce664112fd1bd637292a22253adc20/xfitter/steering.txt#L155)) could be set to > 0.

 #### Plot the resulting PDFs:

-    plot_pdf.py -i /storage/a/dhaitz/hera//hera_2016-06-14_14-19/pdf_1_9_squared.root -f gluon -o out.png
+    plot_pdf.py -i results/hera/pdf_1_9_squared.root -f gluon -o out.png